 Ability to Keep Residents Mobile

-This indicates the percent of residents that were able to retain mobility over time.
-Preserving mobility can be a great sign for residents' well-being.
+This tells you the percentage of residents who were able to retain mobility over time.
+Preserving mobility is usually a good sign for residents' health.

 Hospitalizations